iansu/blarn/README.md

 ## Features

 - Automatically add and remove TypeScript `@types` packages when adding or removing packages in a TypeScript project
+  - Ignores "placeholder" types packages that don't do anything
-- List linked and linkable packages, unlink all packages and automatically rerun Yarn after unlinking packages.
+- List linked and linkable packages, unlink all packages and automatically rerun install after unlinking packages
+- Automatically add `run` to npm commands
+- Support `add` as an alias to `install` for npm
+- Support `remove` as an alias to `uninstall` for npm

 ## Usage